core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 To modify a datastore, the CoOL client send a CoAP PATH request to the URI of the targeted datastore.
 The payload of the FETCH request contains the list of data node instance to be updated, inserted or deleted.
 This list is encoded using a CBOR array and contain a sequence of pairs of "instance-identifier" and associated values.

-Within each "instance-identifier", data nodes are identified using SIDs as defined by {{sid}}.
+Within each "instance-identifier", data nodes are identified using SIDs as defined by [I-D.somaraju-core-sid].
 SIDs within the list are encode as delta.

 On reception, the list is processed by the CoOL server as follow: